-Successful applicants will present their research at WSU’s annual Showcase for Undergraduate Research and Creative Activity (SURCA)*.
+Successful applicants are required to present their research at WSU’s annual Showcase for Undergraduate Research and Creative Activity (SURCA)*.
 It is part of WSU Showcase Week, and is held in early spring in Pullman.

 *Students graduating in December may still present their research at the spring SURCA, but they will not be eligible for awards.
-Students who have already left the Pullman area will be asked to submit a report of their accomplishments during the award period in lieu of SURCA presentation.
+Students who have already left the Pullman area will be asked to submit a report of their accomplishments during the award period in lieu of a SURCA presentation.